 Grishma Shah

 Grishma hopes her community will soon welcome her with all her identities, and others like her.
-Until then, she aspires to change how stories about disability and other identities are told through her art.
-Her unique style incorporates spices and repurposed materials, adding depth and dimension that can be easily felt and seen.
+Aiming to make people more comfortable with disability as a valued identity, Grishma is inspired by stories, culture, and identities that often create contradictions.
+Her unique style incorporates spices and repurposed materials, adding depth and dimension that can be felt and seen.
 By emphasizing accessibility, she documents the diverse experiences of womanhood and the many ways people exist in the world, advocating there is more than one right way to be.

 Featured Artworks